sc-forks/solidity-coverage/docs/upgrade.md

 #### Are you launching testrpc-sc as a stand-alone client?

-+ Stop.
-The coverage plugin needs to launch the client itself so it can hook into the EVM.
-By default it uses the ganache bundled in your Truffle, but you can use any version (see below).
++ Stop launching it.
+The coverage plugin needs to initialize the client itself so it can hook into the EVM.
+By default it uses the ganache bundled with your Truffle, but you can use any version (see below).

 #### Were you passing testrpc-sc lots of options as flags? :jp:

 + If the flags were `allowUnlimitedContractSize`,  `gasLimit`, `gasPrice` or `emitFreeLogs`, you can safely ignore them.
 Ditto if your port was `8555`.

-+ If the flags were things like accounts or network_id, you'll need to transfer them as [ganache-core options][] to a `providerOptions` key in .solcover.js.
++ If the flags were things like `accounts` or `network_id`, you'll need to transfer them as [ganache-core options][] to a `providerOptions` key in .solcover.js.
 (There are slight variations between these two formats, especially for private key / balance accounts.
   It's best to look carefully at the ganache docs.)